Viniculture in the Hudson Valley–Hudson-Chatham Winery

 In July 2015 Hudson-Chatham opened a satellite tasting room across the Hudson River in Tannersville, which is in Greene County.
 It’s NNW of Kingston and accessible from the NY State Thruway, taking the Saugerties exit: 6036 Main Street, phone (518) 589-4193.
 It’s a tribute to the success of the winery that a satellite was even possible.
 In 2017 a new tasting room was opened in Troy, at 203 River St. It’s open Tuesdays through Sundays.
 Such is the success of Hudson Chatham’s wines.
 Perhaps, in the near future, they’ll open one in Kingston.
 (One can only hope.)

-can pursue other interests and we shall trust that the wines will continue to be outstanding, given that both Bryan and Stephen will remain on board, and we may well see some innovations in the tasting room and perhaps the vineyard as well.
+So, while it is sad that Carlo and Dominique are no longer running Hudson-Chatham, they now can pursue other interests and we shall trust that the wines will continue to be outstanding, given that both Bryan and Stephen will remain on board, and we may well see some innovations in the tasting room and perhaps the vineyard as well.
 Always go forward!

 Hudson-Chatham Web banner